mopidy/mopidy/docs/extensiondev.rst

 ===================

 The ``__init__.py`` file should be placed inside the ``mopidy_soundspot`` Python package.

 The root of your Python package should have an ``__version__`` attribute with a :pep:`386` compliant version number, for example "0.1".
 Next, it should have a class named ``Extension`` which inherits from Mopidy's extension base class.
 This is the class referred to in the ``entry_points`` part of ``setup.py``.
 Any imports of other files in your extension should be kept inside methods.
 This ensures that this file can be imported without raising :exc:`ImportError` exceptions for missing dependencies, etc.

+The default configuration for the extension is defined by the ``get_default_config()`` method in the ``Extension`` class which returns a :mod:`ConfigParser` compatible config section.
+The config section's name should be the same as the extension's short name, as defined in the ``entry_points`` part of ``setup.py``.
+All extensions should include an ``enabled`` config which should default to ``true``.
+Provide good defaults for all config values so that as few users as possible will need to change them.
+The exception is if the config value has security implications; in that case you should default to the most secure configuration.
+Leave any configurations that doesn't have meaningful defaults blank, like ``username`` and ``password``.

 ::